danobi/dxuuu.xyz/src/barebones-website.md

 2. I push the commit to my site's Github repo. *Note, I could use any git hosting service here, including my own*.

-3. A systemd timer eventually fires and compiles all my Markdown files to HTML.
-   Then it updates my webserver's hosting directory.
+3. A systemd timer eventually fires.
+It pulls down the most recent commits and compiles all the Markdown files to HTML.
+It then updates my webserver's hosting directory.

 4. Some unfortunate soul visits my website and my webserver serves them this junk.